shumwaymark/sentinelcam/README.rst

 - Final storage of results from event analysis as supplemental to the original tracking data is in design.
 Leaning heavily towards the use of HDF5 as the vehicle for that.
-This will also likely expand **datapump** functionality into a two-way data transfer device.
+This will also likely expand **datapump** functionality into a bi-directional data transfer device.

 - Multiple methods for addressing event publication needs out to the larger world will also be important.